konflux-ci/architecture/ADR/0018-apps-continuous-perf-testing.md

 ## Decision

-Let's use this architecture with a single Horreum instance that would be managed by Red Hat and used by all customers.
+Let's use this architecture with a single Horreum instance per cluster (as we are separating Red Hat from other tenants at the cluster level).
+Horreum instances would be managed by Red Hat and used by tenants on specific cluster.

 ![Architecture diagram with Horreum](assets/0018-apps-continuous-perf-testing.svg "Architecture diagram with Horreum")